secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 ```bash
 ssh nsn@<your-nodes-ip>
 ```
-Next proceed to Part 4.
+Next, proceed to Part 4.

 > Note: Going forward, do everything with your newly created user.